sweet-security/candystore/README.md

   time spans.
 It's an alternative to TTL, and amortizes the number of times an entry will move around as the dataset grows.
 * Maybe add Arithmethid coding/Huffman coding as a cheap compression for the keys and values

+## How to Interpret the Performance Results
+While the numbers above are incredible, it is obvious that any file-backed store will be limited by the filesystem's latency and bandwidth.
+For example, you can expect a read latency of 20-100us from SSDs (NVMe), so that's the lower bound on reading a random location in the file.

+What the numbers above measure is the performance of the *algorithm*, not the *storage*: given you can spare an overhead of 0.6% mapped into memory, lookup/insert/removal require a single disk IO.
+Replacing (updating) an existing element requires two IOs, since it needs to compare the key before writing it anew.
+These IOs may return from the kernel's page cache, in which case it's practically immediate, or from disk, in which case you can expect it to take 1-2 round-trip times of your device.

+Inserting to/removing from a linked-lists require 2-3 IOs, since these operations need to update the list's head or tail, as well as link/unlink to their previous element.
+Such operations should really be done with a "large enough page cache".
+Updating/fetching an existing element element in a list is a single IO as above.

+If your memory is too constrainted for keeping the lookup tables mapped-in (i.e., they get evicted to disk), you'll incur one more unit of "IO latency" for fetching the row from the table.
+Since the row spans 2KB (and aligned to 4KB), it should behave nicely with 4K IOs.